sfeister/twang/documentation/PreparingYourPi.md

 # Preparing your Raspberry Pi to be an Instrument

-By Scott Feister
+By Dr. Scott Feister

-January 15, 2019
+January 15, 2020

-In the following several sections, I will walk you through the first setup of your Raspberry Pi, the Pi Stereo Bonnet, and the *twang* software environment.
-The target audience for this guide is a middle school student or teacher.
+In this guide, I will walk you through the first setup of your Raspberry Pi, the Pi Stereo Bonnet, and the *twang* software environment.
+The target audience is a middle school student or teacher.
+I assume no experience with Raspberry Pi and Linux, though it might be helpful to have access to someone with experience at points in this guide!

 ## Set up your SD card